 Welcome to my bookshelf!
-Here I present to you my favorite books which helped me grow as a professional and as a person.
-I earn a small commission per click so if you want to support me further, please check out these awesome titles.
+Here I present my favorite books that helped me grow as a professional and as a person.
+I earn a small commission per sale so if you want to support me further, please check out these awesome titles.
 Otherwise feel free to get to know me better and have some inspiration here. 🙂

 I missed a great addition?
 Feel free to drop me a line.
 I’m always keen on new books for my shelf.